From The Archives

 AU Melbourne,Mietta's-small bar

-Note: Mietta (O'Donnell, who's grandparents were Italian migrants arriving in Melbourne from Milan in 1928) opened her restaurant, "Mietta's" in Brunswick Street, North Fitzroy in June 1974.
+Note: Mietta (O'Donnell, who's grandparents were Italian migrants arriving in Melbourne from Milan,Italy in 1928) opened her restaurant, "Mietta's" in Brunswick Street, North Fitzroy in June 1974.
 It moved in 1985 to Alfred Place in central Melbourne, eventually closing in 1995.
 In 2001, Mietta was killed in a car accident in Tasmania while travelling to speak at a food and wine seminar.
 She was a Melbourne-based Australian restaurateur, chef and food writer, and also a noted arts and music patron.

 1x-Feb-94